aviadhahami/Bizabo/README.md

 # bizaboo

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This project is a scaffold of [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

 ## Build & development